I say this a lot, but every author needs to know about book marketing, whether you’re self-published or traditionally published.

 Ask people you know for reviews.

-There are lots of other ways to get review.
+There are lots of other ways to get reviews.
 A great source for this is How to Get Great Book Reviews Frugally and Ethically by Carolyn Howard-Johnson.
 It’s jammed-packed with useable tips and advice.

 - Get into book clubs.